 Large scale industrial abandonments, like National Acme, are rare to come by.
 Once one of the largest manufacturers of machine tools in the United States, National Acme in Cleveland began as the merger of two notable machine tool manufacturers, the Cleveland Twist Drill Company and the National Acme Company.

 Much like other manufacturers in the 1970’s and 1980’s, diversity was the key to survival.
 Although it was one of the largest machine tool manufacturers in 1980, it saw its total shipments drop significantly within just a few years due to a flood of cheap imports from low-wage countries.
 Record sales were replaced with record losses, and National Acme responded by trimming its workforce and closing plants.

-To shield itself from the turmoil, National Acme acquired a telecommunication and electronic companies.
-By 1990, the company was recording profitable quarters but it continued to divest itself of its former mainstay.
+To shield itself from the turmoil, National Acme acquired telecommunication and electronic companies.
+By 1990, the company was recording profitable quarters, but it continued to divest itself of its former mainstay.
 It’s cutting tool manufacturing operations were sold to DeVlieg-Bullard in 1995.
 The company slowly moved operations out of the factory to a more modern plant in Twinsburg, shuttering the Cleveland plant entirely in 2002.

 The Warner & Swasey Observatory, constructed by Worchester Warner and Ambrose Swasey as a gift for Case Western Reserve University, opened in 1920.
 Creeping light pollution from neighboring Cleveland eventually led to its closure in 1983.

-As depressing as the observatory was in its current condition, it was in far better shape than the a poorhouse that we came across on the following day.
+As depressing as the observatory was in its current condition, it was in far better shape than the poorhouse that we came across on the following day.